 In terms of investing, I think we’ve been quite lucky and ridden some massive bull markets.
 So while I could always say that I’d have done something or other sooner or better, I’m not going to complain.

-Dave: Did you struggle with anything along the way?
-For example, peer pressure, self-doubt or patience?
+Did you struggle with anything along the way?
+Peer pressure, self-doubt or patience?